The Oriental medical alternative to In Vitro Fertilization (IVF)

 As an example, if a woman is unable to produce a sufficient amount of the hormone estrogen in her ovaries, modern medical technology can introduce synthetic estrogen into her body, but that synthetic estrogen doesn’t provide the same protection from disease.
 This can increase the risk of breast, and uterine cancers.

-Also, introducing extra supply of artificial estrogen sends a message to the brain that producing these natural hormones is on longer needed.
+Also, introducing an extra supply of artificial estrogen sends a message to the brain that producing these natural hormones is no longer needed.
 So the body’s ability to produce gradually decreases and more synthetic estrogen has to be injected to keep the system working.

 In contrast, the Chinese herbs used in medications for estrogen deficiency stimulates the brain to increase the production of these natural hormones.